-- 4.11 The 'submission' version of the LPD, the SA and supporting documents will be placed at deposit locations and on the Council website.
+- 4.11 The 'submission' version of the LDD, the SA and supporting documents will be placed at deposit locations and on the Council website.
 These documents will also be sent to the Secretary of State.
-Representations can be made at this stage, however, they will not be considered by the Council, but by an independent Inspector, appointed by the Secretary of State. - 4.12 At least six weeks before the examination begins all details of the examination will be advertised in the local press and on the Council website.
+Representations can be made at this stage, however, they will not be considered by the Council, but by an independent Inspector, appointed by the Secretary of State, who will hold a public examination. - 4.12 At least six weeks before the examination hearing sessions begin all details of the hearing sessions will be advertised in the local press and on the Council website.
 This information will include times, dates and the location of the examination and the name of the inspector appointed. - 4.13 It is at the inspectors' discretion as to whether a 'pre examination' meeting is called.

 This would take place 8 weeks prior to the start of an examination.